durrantlab/autogrow4/tutorial/TUTORIAL.md

    ligand.
 This setting controls how many are converted. default is -1 which means all poses possible. max_num_of_poses=1 means only the best docked pose will be converted.
-If additional criteria like max_docking_score is applied a pose must meet both criterias to be converted. ie) if max_num_of_poses= 5 and max_docking_score=-13.0 for a pose to be converted it must be between the 1st and 5th pose in the file and must have docked with a score less than or equal to -13.0.
+If additional criteria like max_docking_score is applied a pose must meet both criteria to be converted. ie) if max_num_of_poses= 5 and max_docking_score=-13.0 for a pose to be converted it must be between the 1st and 5th pose in the file and must have docked with a score less than or equal to -13.0.
 4. `--max_docking_score` float.
 The most positive docking score to be converted.
    (More negative scores     are predicted to bind better).
-If additional criteria such as max_num_of_poses is applied a pose must meet both criterias to be converted. ie) if max_num_of_poses= 5 and max_docking_score=-13.0 for a pose to be converted it must be between the 1st and 5th pose in the file and must have docked with a score less than or equal to -13.0.
+If additional criteria such as max_num_of_poses is applied a pose must meet both criteria to be converted. ie) if max_num_of_poses= 5 and max_docking_score=-13.0 for a pose to be converted it must be between the 1st and 5th pose in the file and must have docked with a score less than or equal to -13.0.
 5. `--min_docking_score` float.
 The most negative docking score to be converted.
    (More negative scores are predicted to bind better).
-If additional criteria such as max_num_of_poses is applied a pose must meet both criterias to be converted. ie) if min_docking_score= -15.0 and max_docking_score=-13.0 for a pose to be converted it must: -13.0. <= docking score <= -15.0
+If additional criteria such as max_num_of_poses is applied a pose must meet both criteria to be converted. ie) if min_docking_score= -15.0 and max_docking_score=-13.0 for a pose to be converted it must: -13.0. <= docking score <= -15.0
 6. `--number_of_processors` int (-p).
 Number of processors to use for parallel